BirdInFire/website-security/README.md

 # Updates

 ## 2024
+01-07-2024 - Cloudflare's redirection of insecure resouces activated (pollyfil.io) even if none used\
 21-05-2024 - Many change where made in the picture compresion (webp), and other change in code website is now 15kb\
 07-05-2024 - Rewrite the bootsrap grid manually (negate the quality upgrade of the webp total site size 57k)\
 07-05-2024 - Use of webp lossless (increasing the size of the website)\